Hearing Aids for iPhone or All Phones

 How Wireless Connectivity Helps

 When you have a direct wireless connection between two devices, there is no need to find a “sweet spot”.
 There is no more electrical interference from other sources.
 Your devices are paired together using a digital handshake, so they only communicate with each other.
 That allows Bluetooth hearing aids and MFi hearing aids to deliver a nice, clean, and intelligible sound from the paired phone.
+And it allows you to hear phone calls through both ears at the same time.

 MFi hearing aids have some advantages beyond wireless streaming.
 Your hearing aids can detect their location on your iPhone’s GPS locator, so if you lose your hearing aids you can go back and find them.
 Your iPhone will also tell you how much battery life you have left in your hearing aids.
 Your iPhone can be used a remote control to change volume, programs, and other options in your hearing aids.
 If you have tinnitus, you can use the wireless streaming function to listen to tinnitus maskers.